Updated: Aug 20

 And yes, gifts for anyone entering that potty training stage of life.

 Sometimes you want to share a gift wishlist that feels a bit indulgent, but also builds in things that are practical, too.

 That perfect mix of thoughtfully-made, aesthetically charming, and gifts that serve a purpose.

 Well, friends, then this is the gift guide for you!

 (And anyone you know entering soon into that potty training phase of life with their toddler)..

 Here are 10+ gifts I rounded up that bring together style, function, and a little indulgence for those in the potty training phase of life.

 + Help Your Toddler Take on Making Snacks:

-Here's a snack board and chopper for toddlers to join in on making snacks (another way to help picky eaters is to involve your toddler in the process of preparing foods.)
-This wood snack board and chopper by Clover and Birch are cut from maple and are easy to care for with a bit of beeswax or coconut oil.
+Here's a safe knife for toddlers to join in on making snacks (another way to help picky eaters is to involve your toddler in the process of preparing foods.)

 + Choose Undies You'll Remember: